Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_lexy.md

 - Your project is very well annotated and easy to follow through the comments.
 - I think you mentioned it, but cleaning the data could be a good idea (although from what you included it doesn’t look too bad, just some \n characters).
 - Interesting that Genius has its own package for lyrics!

+Visit(Emily)
+- This is a really interesting project and I look forward to the presentation!
+I am impressed how you worked around the roadblocks in collecting your data, I know from experience that can be a longer process than anticipated!
+- What tools will you be using to complete your analysis?
+Are the specific thematic representations and words they use something that is commonly ascribed to rap or will you make you own list?
+I know this is all to come but I am curious as to how exactly you are going to achieve your goal.
+- I learned about the importance of utilizing others code to further your own project.